monetate/koupler/README.md

 HTTP
 -----

 Next, fire up the HTTP server!
+The server takes a POST, and queues the body of the HTTP request.
  The following is an example command-line.

 ```bash
    $ ./koupler.sh -http -streamName boneill-dev-test